 These days, I’m less troubled by boredom than I used to be.
 If you sit in meditation for long enough, your mind becomes bored of boredom and starts paying attention again.
 If you work and rework that difficult chapter of the book that you can’t get right, returning to it again and again like a fretful and broody hen, then at last one of those eggs hatches, and you have something new and surprising on your hands.
 If you keep on reading that difficult book, eventually you may experience some sudden illumination or delight.
 Or, as Kafka one wrote, if you remain sitting at your table and listen, or if you do not even listen but simply wait, quiet and still and solitary, then the world will freely offer itself to you to be unmasked, and will roll in ecstasy at your feet.
 Because it has no choice.

-At the moment, there is a fashion for the idea that everything we do should somehow provide us with delight, that we should exist as much as possible in that mystical state known as ‘flow’, that thin line (or broad path?) between frustration on the one hand and boredom on the other, and if we don’t manage this, somehow we are not doing it right.
+It’s tempting to think that everything we do should somehow provide us with delight, that we should exist as much as possible in that mystical state known as ‘flow’, that thin line (or broad path?) between frustration on the one hand and boredom on the other, and if we don’t manage this, somehow we are not doing it right.
 This, it seems to me, is not just wrong, it is also a recipe for disappointment.
 Flow, if and when it happens, is all very well if what you are doing is a good and useful thing to do.
 But boredom and frustration are fine too, as long as you don’t let them derail you.

 My own view, when it comes to writing (or to meditation for that matter), is this: that in the end the work is the thing, the keeping on keeping on, the willingness to sit on those eggs as long as it takes, through boredom and frustration and, yes, perhaps even flow, until you hear the little tap-tap-tap of something inside your eggs, waiting to get out, at which point the work struggles to its own feet, and lets out a little, bewildered cheep!